 It’s that time of year.
 Black Friday, Cyber Monday deals… Right now everyone is looking for the best deals on something they’ve been hoping for.
 I secretly think we’re all out shopping for ourselves, rather than for someone else…but maybe that’s just me and I’m a bit too selfish. 🙂

 But this time of year isn’t just the time of year to think about tangible gifts for your personal life.
 It’s also a good time of year to think about your professional development.
-Whether you have career wanderlust,
+Whether you have career wanderlust, feel content or restless at your job, why not use this time of year to think of ways to give your career a boost?

 Your Career is Worth Investing In